mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

  * The Graphical User Interface (``gui``) approach.
 This is command oriented – you click a button or enter a command, and it is executed immediately.
  * The batch power flow (``bpf``) approach.
 This is an Input-Process-Output approach.
 You write a command file containing all of the "orders" that you want filled, and the program performs the actions it determines are necessary to produce the ordered results.
- *
+ * The CFLOW approach (the C API called ``libcflow``).
+This is a programming based approach where you write C code to interact with IPF.

 Two Domain Specific Languages (DSLs) called  Powerflow Command Language (PCL) and Power Flow Control (PFC) allow users to define the "orders".
 PCL is directly available through a Command Dialog in the GUI.
 PFC is used with the ``bpf`` program.
-See :ref:`power-flow-control` for details on the syntax for PFC and :ref:`powerflow-command-language`.
+See :ref:`power-flow-control` for details on the syntax for PFC and :ref:`powerflow-command-language` for details on the sytanx for PCL.

  .. note::